Restoration of Rights, Pardon, Expungement & Sealing

 “Upon the defendant’s satisfactory completion of and discharge from supervision, the court shall dismiss with prejudice all charges against the defendant.
 The effect of the dismissal is to restore the defendant to the status he or she occupied before the arrest, citation, or summons.
 A successfully completed diversion agreement shall not be considered a conviction for any purpose.
 A person with an order of dismissal entered pursuant to this article may not be subject to charge, prosecution, or liability under Colorado law of perjury or otherwise giving a false statement by reason of his or her failure to recite or acknowledge the arrest, citation, or summons in response to any inquiry made for any purpose.”

-Sealing of juvenile records for underage alcohol consumption/possession is available after 1 year if the person has not been arrested, charged, or convicted of a crime in the year following conviction.
+Separate sealing authority exists for juvenile records in cases of underage alcohol consumption/possession.
+Sealing is available after 1 year if the person has not been arrested, charged, or convicted of a crime in the year following conviction.
 See Colo.
 Rev. Stat. § 18-13-122(10).

 C. Collateral Relief at Sentencing